 The NATO Interpretation Service

-NATO interpreters are at the forefront of current affairs, international politics and security.
+NATO interpreters are at the forefront of international politics and security.
 From public diplomacy to political-military topics, from high-level meetings to expert negotiations, working as an interpreter in NATO is of key importance, continually challenging, and rewarding.

 - Ukrainian / English